-You will find that both of these rowing machines share some similarities, as you will see below:
+You will find that both of these rowing machine brands share some similarities, as you will see below:

-- Both end boring workouts by using games and racing to keep you interested
+- They end boring workouts by using games and racing to keep you interested

 - These rowing machines have a monthly subscription cost, which incidentally is the same amount for both brands ($29/month)

-- Both the Aviron rowing machine and Ergatta rowing machine will give you a full-body workout in just minutes a day
+- They will give you a full-body workout in a few minutes a day, not hours

-- Both of these home rowing machines have comfortable handlebars and adjustable footrests
+- They have comfortable handlebars and adjustable footrests

-- Both offer computer-controlled resistance levels to help you reach your fitness goals
+- They offer computer-controlled resistance levels to help you reach your fitness goals

-The quality is certainly obvious with both machines, so there are no worries in that area.
+The quality is certainly obvious with both machine brands, so there are no worries in that area.
 So how are these indoor rowers different?
-Let’s talk about each of these smart rowers in turn.

 Can You Play Games on Either Rowing Machine?

 Imagine Mario Kart but instead of a steering wheel, you have a handle to pull.
-That’s a good definition of the type of games you will find on both machines.
+That’s a good definition of the type of games you will find on both Aviron rowing machines.

 Ergatta is a game-based rower, but the graphics are different.
-If you think that the typical instructor-led workouts are a bore, you’ll find yourself completely addicted to the gamified rowing workouts that these smart rowers offer.
+If you think that the typical instructor-led workouts are a bore, you’ll find yourself completely addicted to the gamified rowing workouts that the Ergatta smart rower offers.

 Right off the bat, you can see that the Ergatta is one heck of a beautiful indoor rower.
 The Ergatta frame is made from cherry wood and handcrafted right in the USA.

-Ergatta is made by WaterRower, the pioneer in indoor water rowers, so if you’ve seen or used one, you’ll notice right away that these machines look similar in design.
+Ergatta is made by WaterRower, the pioneer in indoor water rowers, so if you’ve seen or used one, you’ll notice right away that these machines look similar in design and craftsmanship.

 Using water resistance, the Ergatta gives off that soft swooshing noise of moving water that makes water rowers so popular.